The election of Joe Biden has sparked enthusiasm among student borrowers. However, it is important to separate fact from fiction.

 - It is important to remember that there are other student loan exemption programs.

-- For example, the Public Service Loan Forgiveness program helps student loan borrowers get federal student loan forgiveness if they work for a qualified utility or non-profit employer and make at least 120 monthly student loan payments. (plus other requirements).
+- For example, the Public Service Loan Forgiveness program helps student borrowers qualify for federal student loan exemption if they work for a qualified public service or non-profit employer and make at least 120 monthly student loan payments. (plus other requirements).

 - Biden supports the public service loan forgiveness program and has offered to offer up to $ 50,000 in student loan forgiveness after five years.